-[NOGRR025: Replace Section 9.1.3, Real-Time Data, above, upon system implementation:]
+[NOGRR025: Replace or insert applicable paragraph(s) of Section 9.1.3, Real-Time Data, above, upon system implementation:]

 9.1.3 Real-Time Data

 ERCOT shall produce reports describing Real-Time data performance of QSEs in the following areas.
 ERCOT shall post the summary report on the MIS Secure Area.
 Individual point performance shall be posted to the MIS Certified Area.